The technology dilemma in change communications

 Sourced from https://99firms.com/

-We work on video conference, we call our friends and family on video conference, we've even started talking to our doctors on video conference.
+We work on video conferences, we call our friends and family on video conferences, and we've even started talking to our doctors on video conferences.

 When we're not at work our entertainment involves screens, our household chores involve screens, our scrapbooking, journalling, reflection time, game play, recipe swapping: all screens.

 It seems like the easier technology makes our lives, the more we're interacting with the technology instead of with other humans.
 This broader technology dilemma is why we're having challenges in change communication.
-We need to stop and consider whether we have sufficient balance more generally: whether we're staying connected with other people and if not whether that's the way we truly want to spend our time on this planet.
+We need to stop and consider whether we have sufficient balance more generally: are we staying connected with other people, and if not, is that truly how we want to spend our time on this planet?

 Given the technology dilemma, how do people follow your change communication?